LLFourn/witness-asymmetric-channel/README.md

 In practice `2-of-2(A,B)` should be interpret as some deterministic randomization of `A,B` so that all `2-of-2(A,B)` outputs do not look the same however we omit this for clarity.

 We refer to the anticipated signature of Alice and Bob's revocable signature on the commitment transaction as `publicationA_i` and `publicationB_i` respectively.
-These are revealed when Alice or Bob broadcasts their revocable (bit not necessarily revoked) signature.
+These are revealed when Alice or Bob broadcasts their revocable (but not necessarily revoked) signature.

 ## The Fund transaction